MicrosoftDocs/microsoft-community-training/microsoft-community-training/learning-in-offline-mode/frequently-asked-questions.md

 ### What is the list of content formats supported offline?

-In offline CT supports pdf, ePUB, html, 3GP, ogg, mov, m4v, mp4, mp3
+Offline, CT supports pdf, ePUB, html, 3GP, ogg, mov, m4v, mp4, and mp3.

-### How to sync content offline?
+### How to sync content offline

-The admin needs to select the `OfflineSync` flag while creating/editing the course for syncing the course to offline devices.
+The admin needs to select the `OfflineSync` flag while creating/editing the course or syncing the course to offline devices.

 * While creating a course, the admin will have the option to select the **Offline sync** checkbox.
 If the admin selects that checkbox, then all lessons in that course will be synced to an offline device.